 Gear and Clothing

 For gear, lightweight boots, waterproofs and a mobile phone with the PGHM's number on it (+33 (0) 4 50 53 16 89) are essential.
-Don't forget sunglasses and skin and lip protection.
+Don't forget sunglasses, sunscreen, and lip protection.
 From the months of June to August shorts may be sufficient.
 Always carry drinking water and make sure to check our website for the weather forecast before you set off.
 Beware of patches of old snow, especially early in the season, in some instances crampons and trekking poles will be useful; take local advice or check here for more information on the risk of trekking.

 Chamonix Hiking Trails and Guides

 Old Snow on Hiking Trails - How to Navigate

 Old snow on a hiking trail can be dangerous.
 When it covers a trail, it may be difficult to navigate the trail that is underneath the snow.
 Also, inadvertently walking off a trail covered by snow can have inherent dangers.
 The surface of the snow may be hard, but not always strong enough to support the trekker's weight.
 The underlying snow may be soft.
 Breaking through the hard top layer can be followed by an abrupt descent through the soft snow, either to the ground below or up to the knee or waist.
 It is not uncommon for one leg to penetrate, while the other remains on top of the hard snow.